mrblog/dinesafely-api/README.md

 ### Emails

 The API service uses email for validation in publishing scores.
-Users provide an email address, receive an email with a one-time use link to complete their submission.
+Users provide an email address when posting their score and they receive an email with a one-time use link to complete their submission.

-We use Sendgrid but you can configure any email service in the `.env` `MAIL_*` settings.
+We use Sendgrid but you can configure any email service supported by the Lumen framework in the `.env` `MAIL_*` settings.

-The email templates are in `resources/views/emails` and specifically
+The email templates are in `resources/views/emails`.

+You can set `DEBUG_EMAIL` in `.env` to test mail sending.
+Normally when posting a score, the confirmation email is only sent if the environment is `production` but if `DEBUG_EMAIL` is set, a confirmation email will be sent to that email address, regardless of the email address of the user posting the score.
+This way you can test with whatever test email addresses when posting, but the confirmation will always be sent to your `DEBUG_EMAIL` address.

 See Lumen docs for more info: https://lumen.laravel.com/docs/8.x/mail